Psychology of Colours – Are you using them Correctly?

-Correct use of colours can influence costumers to follow your brand and creat loyalty and increased sales.
+Correct use of colours can influence costumers to follow your brand identity and loyalty and increased sales.
 Subsequently used incorrectly can alienate your potential target audience.
 Let us see how colours can be an influence on determining the best choices for your business.

 This is a strong warm colour which evokes for an action to be taken.
 It awakens feelings of; excitement, energy, action and strength.
 It also represents masculine energy alternatively pink, a softer red indicates female energy.
 It is also a strong warning colour indicating danger and anger.
 It can emotionally relate to stimulation of your appetite so is good to use with food related businesses such as restaurants and take aways.